universal-meaning-map/mind-map/README.md

 ### Node cluster [OUTDATED]
 One of the [original specs](##-original-specs) was:
 > It needs to work on a global domain.
-This means that two different mindmaps pointing to the same concept should converge if put together
+This means that two different mind maps pointing to the same concept should converge if put together

 We call this convergence a `node cluster`.
 In other words is the set of nodes that are pointing to the same `CID`.